-Students will learn the basics of the Italian language.
-This will offer an opportunity for students to develop their communicative competence in Italian.
-For those students intending to travel to Italy or Italian-speaking areas, either for study or on work placements, this fast-paced module can promote confidence-building for communicating with native speakers abroad and help you achieve a higher level of proficiency in one year than in non-accelerated modules.
+For students intending to travel to Italy, either for study or on work placements, this fast-paced module can promote confidence-building for communicating with native speakers abroad and helps you achieve a higher level of proficiency in one year instead than two in non-accelerated modules.

 Successful completion of Italian Beginners Accelerated qualifies students to progress to Italian Intermediate Accelerated.